sayeb12/Isd-chapter-4/README.md

 ---

-**Q: Identify the steps of corporate strategic planning illustrated in the scenario.**
+**Question - 2: Identify the steps of corporate strategic planning illustrated in the scenario.**

 **A:**
 The scenario illustrates these four steps of strategic planning: